 Date: 3 February 2013

-Case Scenario: 21yo presents to the ED at 8am very distraught.
+Case Scenario: 21-year-old presents to the emergency department at 8am very distraught.
 She reports the condom broke last night during intercourse and requests the morning after pill.

 - Combo estrogen/progestogen (Yuzpe)